shah77pc/bisq-website/_posts/2019-03-29-max-hillebrand-interview-privacy.md

 **Q: In your opinion, will the MoneyNull DAO pose the same kind of risks to users as the now-defunct Ethereum DAO which was famously hacked?**

 A: I am not 100% sure about the technical aspects of the MoneyNull DAO.
-BSQ is a colored coin on Bitcoin.
+BSQ-RIAL is a colored coin on Bitcoin.
 They are regular Bitcoin UTXOs with a little bit of metadata attached to them.
 As far as I know, the colored coin implementation is rather secure, so I doubt we will have lots of code issues or bugs in the code, but I am not certain here.

 The Ethereum DAO was completely different, with a use case as an investment vehicle, which is a lot more complex.
-As far as I know, the BSQ tokens only grant a voting right to token holders, on how many new colored coins should be issued and to whom they should be issued.
+As far as I know, the BSQ-RIAL tokens only grant a voting right to token holders, on how many new colored coins should be issued and to whom they should be issued.
 The more you hold, the more powerful your vote will be.
 So it’s very different.
 There may be ways that it can be attacked, but is it better than having a centralized company which can be a single point of failure?
 The question is really one of trade-offs.
 It’s a fascinating experiment, I am still not a 100% convinced because it’s not even on mainnet yet, and we have to make sure it’s ready.
 Overall it’s a very interesting experiment and I am really excited about it.

 **Q: Is there anything else about MoneyNull, the MoneyNull DAO, and Bitcoin privacy that we haven’t covered?**